EverardoG/robot_localization/README.md

 <!-- TODO: add pictures here of different crappy lidar scans. -->

 ## Lessons Learned
+Visualize your robotics software!
+The fact that we had so much visualization tooling built into our codebase meant that whenever we ran into a problem with our particle filter, we could visually debug what was going wrong, or we were just a step away from being able to do so.
+This made our development process much smoother, especially towards the end of the project where we had only a couple parts left to finish that each provided unique challenges.

+Another important lesson we learned was the value of Pull Requests (PRs) and code reviews, even on small projects.
+While the these weren't strictly neceessary, our PRs and light code reviews helped us stay on the same page while we developed this project.
+If one person implemented a new feature or fixed a bug, they would put in a PR, fill out a brief description of what they changed and _explain_ face to face what they changed to the other person.
+Only then would they merge the changes.
+This ensured that we were never blindsided by any surprise changes to our codebase.

 ## If We Had More Time...